Consequences of Narcotics Addiction

 Anyone who’s sought out treatment for a narcotic addiction well knows the damaging effects these drugs can have on a person’s physical, mental and emotional health.
 During the course of drug use, addicts have little to no awareness of the consequences of narcotics addiction in spite of the experiences taking place right in front of them.

-A narcotics addiction starts out with a few uncomfortable side effects that quickly go away with another dose of the drug.
-Over time, these side effects worsen in intensity driving a person to take increasingly larger amounts of the drug.
+Narcotics fundamentally hijack your brain’s reward system.
+Between narcotic doses you experience the effects of your brain coming off the drug, which worsens the intensity of the withdrawal effects, driving a person to take increasingly larger amounts of the drug.
 Meanwhile, this vicious cycle breeds chaos and dysfunction in every area of the addict’s life.

 Ultimately, the consequences of narcotic addiction leave a person with a whole new outlook and mindset that’s revolves around getting and using drugs.